Archive for the 'The Law' Category

 Monday, June 9th, 2014

 Last Memorial Day weekend proved fateful for three teens at Whitney High who were arrested on suspicion of making annoying internet communications and criminal threats and then released on June 2.
-According the Sacramento Bee report the teens (one of them 18 years old and …
+According the Sacramento Bee report the teens (one of them 18 years old and the other two 17years old) were linked to an Instagram profile that featured …

 Tuesday, June 4th, 2013